What’s The Best Hemp CBD For Dogs?

 Look For Made In America

-Look for a trusted CBD product from a known growth source and from a country that monitors its soil conditions.
+Look for a trusted CBD oil for dogs from a known growth source and from a country that monitors its soil conditions.
 Primary sourced material grown and extracted here in the United States or Canada has had the soil, the plant material, the resin, the carrier oil, and the final alchemy all tested for pesticides, fungicides, heavy metals plus anything that could be in the water.

-If you live in a “CBD-only” state, choose CBD products made with American-grown hemp (from Colorado, Kentucky, Oregon, Montana, Vermont, Tennessee, etc.) rather than foreign sources to protect your dog against potential toxins accumulating in the hemp plant.
+If you live in a “CBD-only” state, choose CBD products made with American-grown, organic hemp (from Colorado, Kentucky, Oregon, Montana, Vermont, Tennessee, etc.) rather than foreign sources to protect your dog against potential toxins accumulating in the hemp plant.

 7. Sublingual Tinctures Are Preferred Over CBD Treats

-CBD can be delivered in many different forms–but which one is best to help improve your dog’s health?
+CBD can be delivered in many different forms–but which method is optimum for pain relief for dogs with inflamed arthritic joint pain and to improve your dog’s overall health?

-Whether CBD oil is ingested as a edible treat, situated under the tongue as a sublingual liquid or applied topically to your dog’s skin, can play a role in the uptake, distribution, clinical effect and eventually the elimination of the compound from the body.
+Whether CBD oils are ingested as a edible CBD treats, situated under the tongue as a sublingual liquid CBD tincture or applied topically to your dog’s skin, can play a role in the uptake, distribution, clinical effect and eventually the elimination of the compound from the body.

 To a large extent, the therapeutic effects provided by CBD can only be realized if the cannabidiol is presented to specific receptors found throughout the Endocannabinoid system present in a dog’s central nervous system and body tissues.